Calibration Methods of Silicon Photomultiplier for JUNO-TAO Central Detector: Introduction

-This paper is structured as follows: Section \ref{2} introduces the TAO detector; Section \ref{2n} presents the simulated model; Section \ref{3} describes the calibration of the DCR, relative PDE, and time offset based on hit time information; Section \ref{4} details the calibration of gain and IOCT rate based on charge information; Section \ref{5} introduces a novel method for EOCT rate and emission angle distribution calibration; Section \ref{6} summarizes the results and discusses limitations of these methods.
+This paper is structured as follows: Section \ref{2} introduces the TAO detector; Section \ref{2n} presents the simulated model; Section \ref{3} describes the calibration of the DCR, relative PDE, and time offset based on hit time information; Section \ref{4} details the calibration of gain and IOCT rate based on charge information; Section \ref{5} introduces a novel method for EOCT rate and emission angle distribution calibration; Section \ref{7} discusses the SiPM parameter uncertainties induced by temperature fluctuation and the impact of uncertainties originating from both temperature fluctuation and the calibration method on the reconstructed vertex and energy; Section \ref{6} summarizes the research work presented in this paper.